What does a consultation with Dr. Silva include?

 We always want you to know the fees prior to your procedure and will provide you with a breakdown following your consultation.

 Due to the increased technology and nature of the acquisition of the stem cells, stem cell prices are slightly higher than PRP.
 Once again, the fees are typically lower than what our patients expect.
 Many of the same variables as for PRP apply in determining the actual fee for the stem cell procedure.

 Do you accept insurance?

 Dr. Silva has opted out of all insurance contracts, including Medicare.
 He has done this for your benefit.
 He does not want your insurance company dictating what he can and cannot do for you, as they are often very limiting.
 In addition, eliminating a billing department enables him to pass those financial savings on to you.
 Dr. Silva accepts Visa, MasterCard, Discover, Debit, and Cash/Check for all services performed at IOW.
 Certain cryptocurrencies are accepted as a form of payment for all services as well, while all typical taxes and fees are still applicable along with 3rd party transfer fees are of the responsibility of the payee.

 I live out of state or out of the country – how do I get a consultation and treatment with Dr. Silva?

-We do this by offering telemedicine (video) and phone consultations as a starting point for non-local patients and for those who wish to minimize their time in the office due to Covid-19.
-This type of consultation will include everything that an office consult does, except of course the physical exam and ultrasound exam.
+We offer telemedicine (video) and phone consultations as a starting point for non-local patients and for those who wish to minimize their time in the office due to Covid-19.
+This type of consultation will include everything that an in-office consult does, except of course the physical exam and ultrasound exam.
 Typically, Dr. Silva can develop your treatment plan during this consultation.
-This enables us to appropriately schedule you for a physical exam, ultrasound exam and treatment for the future on the same day and the same trip.
+This enables us to appropriately schedule you for a physical exam, ultrasound exam, and treatment for the future on the same day and the same trip.

 Do I need an MRI before my consultation?